NixOS/nix.dev/source/tutorials/file-sets.md

  in
 ```

-Changing any of the excluded files now doesn't necessarily cause a new build anymore.
+Changing any of the excluded files now doesn't necessarily cause a new build anymore:

-Check it and modify one of the excluded files again:

 ```
 $ echo >> build.nix